S-hub001/Secure-Chat-Application---Client-Server-Model/README.md

 - **User Authentication**: Manages **user registration and login**.
 - **Secure Chat**: Facilitates **encrypted chat sessions** between the client and server.

+### **📌 creds.txt file**
+- This file stores all user credentials with their usernames and encrypted passwords.
+- It also stores salt values being used with passwords.
+- The salt is generated random.

 ---

 ## ⚙️ Prerequisites